Generic Name: lidocaine and tetracaine topical (LYE doe kane and TET ra kane TOP i kal)

 changes in skin color where the medicine was applied.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-It is not likely that other drugs you take orally or inject will have an effect on topically applied lidocaine and tetracaine.
-However, some drugs can cause conditions that may make it harmful for you to use lidocaine and tetracaine topical.
-Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Medicine used on the skin is not likely to be affected by other drugs you use.
+However, some drugs can cause conditions that may make it harmful for you to use Pliaglis.
+Tell each of your healthcare providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.

 More about Pliaglis (lidocaine / tetracaine topical)

 - Side Effects

 - During Pregnancy